aws-samples/aws-nlp-workshop/5_VocFramework/README.md

 # Module 1: VOC Web Application Framework with Amazon S3

 In this module you'll configure Amazon Simple Storage Service (S3) to host the static resources for your web application.
-In addition you'll also create the serverless framework needed to persist data from the eront-end.
+In addition you'll also create the serverless framework needed to persist data from the front-end.
 These include a DynamoDB table to store customers' feedbacks, an API Gateway deployment with methods to store and retrieve data, and associated Lambda functions to facilitate the integration with serverless backend.

 In subsequent modules you'll add AI/ML functionalities to this application, using Amazon Comprehend to analyze users' sentiments, and a hosted endpoint on SageMaker to identify users' gender.

-If you're already comfortable hosting webapplication on Amazon S3 and using APi Gateway and Lambda to add data persistence and retrieval capabilities to an web-application via Javascript, or you just want to skip ahead to satrt working with Amazon Comprehend and AWS SageMaker, you can launch one of these AWS CloudFormation templates in the Region of your choice to build the necessary resources automatically.
+If you're already comfortable hosting webapplication on Amazon S3 and using API Gateway and Lambda to add data persistence and retrieval capabilities to an web-application via Javascript, or you just want to skip ahead to satrt working with Amazon Comprehend and AWS SageMaker, you can launch one of these AWS CloudFormation templates in the Region of your choice to build the necessary resources automatically.

 Region| Launch
 ------|-----